typemill/docs/04-for-plugin-developers/02-documentation/08-middleware.md

 # Add New Middleware

-If you are not familiar with the concept of middleware, please read the [documentation of slim](https://www.slimframework.com/docs/v3/concepts/middleware.html) first.
-With middleware you can add some logic that is added to the live cycle of the application.
-Some examples for middleware are:
+If you are not familiar with the concept of middleware, please read the [Slim framework documentation](https://www.slimframework.com/docs/v3/concepts/middleware.html) first.
+With middleware, you can add some logic that is added to the live cycle of the application.
+Some examples of uses for middleware are:

 * Authenticate a user.
 * Add a CSFR protection for input fields (already exists in TYPEMILL).